 Panorama cruises of around an hour to two hours are also popular from Koblenz with several departures daily.
 Local Rhine cruises are also a good option to see some of the castles and sights in the vicinity of Koblenz.

 Day-trip excursion riverboats depart in Koblenz from the Konrad Adenauerufer – the bank of the Rhine River just below Deutsches Eck where the Mosel flows into the Rhein.
 This is around 2 km from Koblenz-Hauptbahnhof or 1.5 km from Koblenz-Stadtmitte.
-Ignore Google maps suggestions — mostly head straight for the Rhine and walk next to the river for the best views.
+Generally, head straight for the Rhine and walk next to the river for the best views.

 Several cruise lines operate from Koblenz — prices, cruises, and boats generally don’t differ much making it sensible to simply take the first boat to depart.

-Cruising Times on the Rhine River from Koblenz
+Boat Cruising Times on the Rhine River from Koblenz in Germany

 Average cruise times to / from Koblenz from a select number of Rhine River towns, as well as train times, are as follows but do note that most cruises from Koblenz currently go only downriver to St Goar and Rüdesheim: